VinkVdB/workshop-llm-and-rag/ex-6-introduction-to-rag/README.md

 ## Exercises
 1. Discuss the differences between traditional search (e.g., Elasticsearch) and vector databases.
 2. Use Spring AI's QuestionAnswerAdvisor and a Vectorstore to retrieve relevant information.

+## Notes
+For this module we've chosen to exclude a reranker, as it's not necessary for the exercises.
+However, we recommend using a reranker in a production environment and return more documents from the vector store.
+The reranker will filter out the most relevant documents from the vector store and rank them based on the user's query.